Trout, Ohtani put Angels past Rangers 4-3 for 3rd straight W

 ANAHEIM, Calif.
 (AP) — Mike Trout delivered a tiebreaking RBI single in the eighth inning, and the Los Angeles Angels rebounded from a rough start for their third straight victory, 4-3 over the Texas Rangers on Saturday night.

 Shohei Ohtani homered in his first plate appearance in eight days for the Angels (23-30), who have won 11 of 16 to stay on the fringes of the AL playoff race.
-Los Angeles is 3 1/2 games behind Houston for second place in the AL West with seven games left.
+Ohtani had two hits and scored two runs for Los Angeles, which remained 3 1/2 games behind Houston for second place in the AL West with seven games left.

+“We’ve got to win out,” said Angels starter Andrew Heaney, who recovered for 6 2/3 impressive innings of six-hit ball after getting rocked in the first inning.
+“We’ve got to win every game, and that’s how everybody feels.
+We’ve got our backs against the wall, so we’ve got to win.”

+David Fletcher led off the eighth with a walk from Brett Martin (0-1) and got to third on an error at first by Sherten Apostel.
+Trout then lined a clean single left, extending the three-time AL MVP’s hitting streak to five games.

 Leody Taveras and Rougned Odor homered in a three-run first inning for the Rangers, who dropped to 5-21 on the road.
 Texas has lost three straight overall, including the first two in this four-game series at the Big A.